 2020 Marches On!

-March 1st is Saint David’s Day – Dydd Gwyl Dewi Sant
+1st March is St. David’s Day – Dydd Gwyl Dewi Sant.

 The wearing of a daffodil is a more recent tradition made popular by David Lloyd George.

-The evening will hear the dulcet tones of the traditional Welsh choir echoing from the main lounge they will serenade residents and non-resident alike.
-The concert begins at 9pm and last for about an hour so come along and enjoy this treat to finish the day off in style.
+In the evening, you will hear the dulcet tones of the traditional Welsh choir echoing from the main lounge as they serenade residents and non-resident alike.
+The concert begins at 9pm and last for about an hour, so come along and enjoy this treat to finish the day off in style.

-Top tip from the mole@trefeddian Never ignore your heritage, belonging is everything.
+Top tip - Never ignore your heritage.
+Belonging is everything.